-Whether it’s client meetings, mid-year appraisals or new employee onboarding, technology provides us with the opportunity to work remotely whilst still hitting business targets and ensuring a strong company culture.
+Whether it’s client meetings, mid-year appraisals, or new employee onboarding, technology provides us with the opportunity to work remotely whilst still hitting business targets and ensuring a strong company culture.
 One other area with the potential to move online is learning and development.
-L&D allows employees to develop their strengths, gain new skills and capabilities aligned with their role and their position within the company.
+L&D allows employees to develop their strengths, and gain new skills and capabilities aligned with their role and their position within the company.
 Learning opportunities are always greatly appreciated by employees, positively impacting the reputation of the company.
 As the global pandemic has demonstrated, we can no longer operate on an offline-only basis: we have to be ready to work remotely as needed.
 L&D is a core part of a business’s talent management, and it can’t just be pushed to the sidelines if employees are working from home.
 Enter e-learning.

 In this article, we’ll look at some of the benefits and drawbacks of e-learning, and the potential it holds for advancing employees’ skills from home.

 Pro: It fits flexibly around your schedule

 Typical L&D days at the office follow regular working hours, and if a last-minute emergency comes up – maybe you’re sick, or you have to look after your child – you’ll miss the training.
 E-learning, on the other hand, means you can choose when it suits you.
 It doesn’t have to be a set time every day or every week, which is a lifesaver if you have other priorities.
 If you find yourself with a couple of extra hours at the weekend, you could choose to participate in your course then.
 Bonus: you can choose a time in which you’re most able to concentrate, meaning you’ll absorb more of the training.